Genetic Factors of Eating Disorders

 Eating Disorder Genome Sequencing

-Whole genome sequencing is the process of determining the (near) entirety of the DNA sequence of an organism's genome at a single time.
-A recent whole-exome/whole-genome sequencing of two multigenerational pedigrees (lineages) affected by multiple eating disorder identified the estrogen-related receptor-α (ESRRA) and the histone deacetylase 4 (HDAC4) genes as promising candidates for further study.
+Whole-exome and whole-genome sequencing of two multigenerational pedigrees affected by multiple eating disorders identified the estrogen-related receptor-α (ESRRA) and the histone deacetylase 4 (HDAC4) genes as promising candidates for further study.10

-Eating Disorders Changing DNA
+Epigenetics: Eating Disorders Changing DNA

 References